jaspector

 Any construction, alteration, enlargement, or demolition of a structure; changes affecting structural features, room layout, occupancy, or regulated building elements.
 Electrical work beyond direct replacement of existing devices.
 Plumbing and MUBEC energy code work.

+Not all construction work requires a permit in Auburn, ME.
 The following work is generally exempt: Purely cosmetic renovations: painting, flooring, paneling, trim work; Repairs such as re-roofing, replacing loose siding, guardrails, balusters; Prefabricated pools less than 36 inches in depth; Swings and playground equipment accessory to 1- and 2-family dwellings; Direct replacement (in-kind) of existing electrical devices: switches, receptacles, luminaries.
+When in doubt, confirm with the local building department before starting work.